This easy homemade body lotion recipe makes a cool, creamy moisturizer that refreshes and soothes hot, thirsty skin.

 Its sweet, minty scent lifts your energy and your mood - use it after your morning shower for a happy start to your day.

-This body lotion recipe includes lavender and peppermint essential oils to replenish moisture and soothe skin.
+This body lotion recipe replenishes moisture.
+It includes lavender and peppermint essential oils to soothe skin.
 It's especially good for itchy, bug-bitten, sunburned skin.

-In fact, if you want to make a healing cream for burns and bites, just double the amount of emulsifying wax and choose your carrier oils based on their healing powers.
+In fact, if you want to make a relieving cream for burns and bites, just double the amount of emulsifying wax and choose your carrier oils based on their restorative powers.
 (Notes on choosing carrier oils are below.)

 1 - 2 tablespoons (4 to 8g) Emulsifying wax